-But the Camino was all about styling.
-Its pearlescent paint-job was a cinch to turn heads.
+To that end, the El Camino had styling to die for.
+Its pearlescent paint-job, in particular, was a cinch to turn heads.
 Silver had never looked so good!
-And the car's radical roof-line was equally engaging.
-The curvaceous windows - and deftly-drawn pillars - were topped off by brilliant brushed aluminium.
-The front bumpers incorporated 'bullets'!
-And the front arches were wrought so as to expose the wheels in all their intricate glory.
-At the rear, the tail-fins were a metallurgical delight.
-The Camino blended easily into the Motorama mix.
-Cadillac's 'class of '54' also comprised the 'Espada', and the 'Park Avenue'.
-But, the Camino, in particular, was the blueprint for many a Cadillac to come.
+And the radical roof-line was almost as engaging.
+Curvaceous windows - and deftly-drawn pillars - were a visual treat.
+Brilliantly topped off by brushed aluminium.
+Front bumpers referenced bullets.
+Front arches revealed intricate wheels.
+At the rear, tail-fins were a pop-up delight.
+The El Camino blended seamlessly into the Motorama mix.
+Cadillac's class of '54 also comprised the Espada and Park Avenue.
+But the El Camino, above all, would be their blueprint for the future.